DLT-Corpus: A Large-Scale Text Collection for the Distributed Ledger Technology Domain: Datasets

 We construct the \ac{dlt}-Corpus by aggregating text from three complementary sources that capture different aspects of the \ac{dlt} ecosystem: academic and industry publications provide formal technical knowledge, patent filings reveal innovation trajectories, and social media reflect community discourse and market dynamics.
 This multi-source approach allows comprehensive coverage of technical terminology and evolving community language.

-\paragraph{Legal compliance} We exclusively use open-access scientific literature and, whenever available, include in the metadata for each publication its license (\autoref{tab:fields-scientific}) information to ensure redistribution rights for research and commercial applications.
+\paragraph{Legal compliance} We exclusively use open-access scientific literature and, whenever available, include the license for each publication in the metadata (\autoref{tab:fields-scientific}) to ensure redistribution rights for research and commercial applications.
 Patent data derives from public \ac{uspto} records.
-Social media content was collected before Twitter/X's 2023 \ac{tcs} changes that restricted API access on 18 May 2023\footnote{https://x.com/en/tos/previous/version\_18}, preserving a valuable snapshot of community discourse.
+Social media content was collected before Twitter/X's 2023 \ac{tcs} changes that restricted API access on 18 May 2023\footnote{\url{https://x.com/en/tos/previous/version\_18}}, preserving a valuable snapshot of community discourse.
 Then, the \ac{dlt}-Corpus could facilitate academic research and industry use by mitigating legal barriers, which have become a persistent challenge in the \ac{nlp} domain \cite{Castilho2018AProcessing}, especially for industry applications with commercial benefits.